mariohmol/ng-brazil/README.md

 # Ng-Brazil

+Supports: Angular2 , Angular4, Angular5, Angular6

-Angular5 pipes / directives / validators / mask for brazillian like apps
+Contains: pipes / directives / validators / mask for brazillian like apps

 This project was tested integrated with the following techs:

-* angular5
+* angular6
 * angular-material
-* ionic3 (masks is not fully working, that is an issue for that, but pipes/directives/validators/mask)
+* ionic3 (masks is not fully working, that is an issue for that, but pipes/directives/validators/mask works)

 Modules: